landelare/ue5coro/Docs/Async.md

 This mode is mainly a replacement for "fire and forget" AsyncTasks and timers.

+Async mode coroutines _mostly_ run independently, even after major events like PIE ending.
+It's the coroutine's responsibility to detect this and act accordingly, e.g., by co_returning early.
+An exception to this is co_awaiting a latent awaiter, in which case ownership behind the scenes is temporarily passed to the current world's latent action manager that **can** destroy the running coroutine.
+This manifests as a co_await not resuming, but instead all local variables' destructors in scope are run as if an exception was thrown.

 ### Latent mode

 If your function (probably a UFUNCTION in this case but this is **not** checked